Childrens Social Care privacy notice

 If you have a concern about the way we are collecting or using your personal data, you should raise your concern with us in the first instance or directly to the Information Commissioner's Office at Information Commissioner's Office - Make a complaint.

-If you would like to discuss anything in this privacy notice, please contact Bury Council on 0161 253 5353
+If you would like to discuss anything in this privacy notice, please go the contact us area.

 How Government uses your data